oovm/wechat-sdk/README.md

 Do not include proprietary model assets in public issues without permission.

-## 🤝 Contributing

-Contributions should preserve package ownership and include tests proportional to the change.

-- Runtime behavior belongs in the facade, core, loader, or renderer rather than a host adapter.
-- Format fixes should include a minimal neutral fixture or reproducible model case.
-- Rendering fixes should include structural assertions or pixel evidence where practical.
-- Public APIs should remain small and host-independent.
-- Generated bundles should be rebuilt from source instead of edited manually.

 ## 🔒 Security

 Treat remote model URLs as untrusted input.
 Applications should restrict allowed origins, validate response sizes, apply